embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 ### Detecting libraries used
 Arduino uses a special build recipe (`recipe.preproc.macros` [[1]](https://docs.arduino.cc/arduino-cli/platform-specification/)) to detect which libraries are required by your sketch.
-During this step, the preprocessor scans the sketch for `#include`s that reference library header files.
+During this step, the preprocessor scans the sketch for `#include` directives that reference library header files.
-If a matching header is found, the corresponding library is automatically marked as needed and included in the build process.
+If a matching header is found, the corresponding library is automatically marked as required and included in the build process
+— in other words, that library will be compiled and then linked in next stages of build process.

 ```
 Detecting libraries used...
 /home/kate/.arduino15/packages/arduino/tools/arm-none-eabi-gcc/7-2017q4/bin/arm-none-eabi-g++ (...) -E \
 /home/kate/.cache/arduino/sketches/D7CC1D7CA645BCFE67207C07A05B3A2A/sketch/MyBlink.ino.cpp -o /dev/null
 ```

-As we see in build output, the compiler is invoked with the `-E` flag, which tells it to stop after the preprocessing stage and not produce any compiled output.
+*The `-E` flag tells GCC to perform only the preprocessing step — it expands all macros and headers, then stops before compiling or assembling anything.*

-For a simple sketch like Blink, this stage isn't very exciting: it doesn't detect in any additional libraries.
+For a simple sketch like Blink, this stage isn't very exciting — it doesn't detect in any additional libraries.
 That's why the build output doesn't show anything under *Detecting libraries used...*.
-Open other example sketches, such as those from **WiFiS3** or **EEPROM**, and you'll see how more complex projects trigger detection of multiple libraries.
+But if you open other example sketches, such as those from **WiFiS3** or **EEPROM**, you'll see how more complex projects trigger detection of multiple libraries.

-**Why does Arduino detect libraries automatically?**

-The Arduino compiles the libraries that your sketch actually needs, and only them — no manual setup required.
-In most other development environments, this step is up to the developer: you have to configure which libraries or dependencies should be included in the build.
-Arduino takes care of this automatically, keeping things simple and beginner-friendly.

 ### Generating function prototypes
 The next stage in the build process is automatic function prototype generation.
 In C or C++, each function must be